learnwithfair/laravel-restaurant/README.md

 |                   HOME                    |
 | ![roadmap](DOCUMENTS/screanshot/home.png) |

-## How to use this template
+## How to use this template?

 Step-1: **For Set up Project**

--   Clone to your local machine using `gh repo clone learnwithfair/laravel-restaurant`
+-   Clone this to your local machine using `gh repo clone learnwithfair/laravel-restaurant`
 -   Run command in the root directory `npm install`

 Step-2: **Connect Database**